Form-Riding Concrete Paving Spread

 Although central mix plants had rendered them obsolete, this contractor is using two dry-batch pavers to mix and place the concrete.
 Aggregates and cement were delivered in pre-measured batches by dump trucks with gated dump boxes and dumped into the pavers’ skips.
 The skip was raised to charge the mixer, water was added, and a minute later a cubic yard or more of concrete was discharged into the paver’s bucket.
 The operator directed the bucket to placement as it rolled along a swinging boom that could also be raised, and when it returned another batch of concrete was ready.
 Two pavers are working here; as many as six have been known to work a single slab.
 Incidentally, these pavers are products of Foote Manufacturing Co. of Nunda, New York, inventors of the end-discharge dry batch paver.

-The pavers are free-travelling, but the rest of the outfit rides on the steel forms.
+The pavers are free-traveling, but the rest of the outfit rides on the steel forms.
 Not shown are the formgrader, which used a stringline to guide a cutting wheel that excavated a slot for the forms to grade, and a form tamper that secured them in place.
 Also out of view are form-riding trimming and finegrading equipment, except for one being pulled by the pavers.

 The concrete is spread and consolidated by, appropriately, a spreader.
 Details varied, but a spreader typically used an auger to distribute the concrete, and vibrators to condense it and remove voids.
 A finisher to smooth the surface follows and, starting in the 1950s, spreading and finishing functions were sometimes combined into one machine.
 During the spreading process, sheets of mesh rebar are manually placed.